no-src/gofs/README.md

 You can use the `logically_delete` flag to enable the logically delete and avoid deleting files by mistake.

+Set the `checkpoint_count` flag to use the checkpoint in the file to reduce transfer unmodified file chunks, by default `checkpoint_count=10`, which means it has `10+2` checkpoints at most.
+There are two additional checkpoints at the head and tail.
+The first checkpoint is equal to the `chunk_size`, it is optional.
+The last checkpoint is equal to the file size, it is required.
+The checkpoint offset set by the `checkpoint_count` is always more than `chunk_size`, unless the file size is less than or equal to `chunk_size`, then the `checkpoint_count` will be zero, so it is optional.

 ```bash
 $ gofs -source=./source -dest=./dest
 ```